spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> par 1 7 tau val 3.3333E-3
     SPEX> par 1 7 tau s f

-Step 6: Set the PION (absorption) components
+Set the PION (absorption) components
 ''''''''''''''''''''''''''''''''''''''''''''

 Here we introduce three PION components.
 The parameters of the PION components are restricted to improve the efficiency